stephencrowell/lungair-fhir-server/README.md

 To populate the FHIR server with your own data, you will need to write a bit of python.
 The procedure is to subclass the `PatientDataSource`, `Patient`, and `Observation` classes in [data_sources/patient_data_source.py](data_sources/patient_data_source.py), specifying how the patient and observation data should be created.

-A more in depth explanation with examples can be found [here](example/example.md).
+A more in-depth explanation with examples can be found [here](example/example.md).

 #### Adding Custom Observation Types